-The Knoxville Hospital & Clinics is dedicated providing an exceptional healthcare experience.
-Putting their patients first means delivering safe, high quality care, in an environment of trust and satisfaction.
+The Knoxville Hospital & Clinics (KHC) is dedicated providing an exceptional healthcare experience.
+Putting their patients first means delivering safe, high-quality care, in an environment of trust and satisfaction.

-The Knoxville Hospital & Clinics Foundation is raising funds to support four new major initiatives.
+The Knoxville Hospital & Clinics Foundation is raising funds to support three major initiatives.

 - 3D Mammography

 KHC has uniquely positioned itself as a regional destination for surgical care, offering access to highly skilled surgeons representing several specialties.
 A wide spectrum of surgeries are performed in Knoxville, from general surgeries, orthopaedic, foot and ankle, ENT, plastic surgery, obstetrics and gynecology, cataract, pain management, and others.

 In December 2016, KHC introduced its NAVIO robotic-assisted surgical knee replacement system, a big advancement in precision knee surgery.
 KHC is the only medical facility in Iowa with surgeons, Dr. Todd Peterson and Dr. Mark Fish, certified to perform both partial and total knee replacements using this system.
 As such, there is peak demand for access to these skilled surgeons by persons suffering from knee pain.

 The overall growing demand for surgical services has generated an urgent need for additional operating room space.
 The financial need for expanded operating room space, equipment, and associated air handling, and heating and cooling, is up to $5 million.